 - Jun's backstory's moral is no matter how miserable your life is, and how justified you are in moping about it, you need to stop crying and be happy, and Wangst serves no purpose because your life is too short to waste it whining and there will always be others who have it worse than you.

-- Naruto: Kakashi at one point tells his students that "thinking you get it and actually getting it are two different things".
-Basically, it's a saying that there's no hard substitute other than experience to teach you in ways a mere lecture cannot provide for you.
+- Naruto: Kakashi at one point tells his students that "thinking you get it and getting it are two different things".
+It's a saying that there's no hard substitute other than experience to teach you in ways a mere lecture cannot provide for you.

 Kizaru: Willpower isn't enough.
 You have to have more than courage.
 Strawhat, without strength, you cannot save anyone, no matter how hard you try.